-It is the sixth and final form of play outlined in Parten’s six stages of play, emerging shortly after ‘associative play’.
-Parten argues it can be observed in children from around 4 ½ years of age and up.
+Cooperative play is the sixth and final form of play outlined in Parten’s six stages of play, emerging shortly after the ‘parallel play’ and ‘associative play’ stages of play.
+Parten argues it can be observed in early childhood from around 4 ½ years of age and up.

 - Read Also: The 17 Types of Play based Learning

 Cooperative play involves children playing together on a shared game.
 It is the only type of play in Parten’s 6 stages of play where children share common goals and objectives during play (as directly opposed to parallel play and associative play).
 Children can be observed sharing resources, assigning roles, sharing ideas, and coming together to agree upon the rules of the play scenario.
 During this stage of play children learn significant social skills.

 Social interaction involves engaging other children in conversation in order to succeed in a game.

 The previous versions of play in Parten’s theory such as parallel play involve gradual steps toward more integrated social play.
 Previous versions of play in Parten’s stages involved children talking, asking questions and observing one another.
 However, cooperative play is the first (and only) form of play identified by Parten that is fully socially interactional.

 The defining features of social interaction during cooperative play include:

 - Working together for the good of the group

 Social constructivists such as Lev Vygotsky and Jerome Brunner believe group work is incredibly important for learning and child development.